legendddhgf/cmps012b-pt.w18.grading/pa2/README.md

 Note that if you use the easy method you will lose 10 points and be warned accordingly.

-Next the tests will include x unit tests from ModelMergeTest.java which will provide information on which tests were passed / whether you had an exception in your code / your final score for the unit tests
+Next the tests will include 5 unit tests from Model*MergeTest.java which will provide information on which tests were passed / whether you had an exception in your code / your final score for the unit tests.
+It should autodetect which function prototypes you used and work similarly regardless of which you chose.

 ## Removal